 Give them complements on a daily basis

 Clients take what you say in very high regard. your opinion matters a lot to them and you can use that to keep their desire for working out at its max.
 I’m not saying that everything coming at your mouth should be praising them.
 You need to show them what they are doing wrong most of the time because most likely they will have a lots of faults that need to be corrected.
 But when they do do something right you should point out and say “good job, is looking great!”.
 If they finally complete a full set of 10 TRX squats give them a high five!
 Your constructive criticism to complement ratio should be about 4 to 1.
 If you notice anything about them that stands out on any particular day you should let them know.
 If you notice a little more definition in their upper arm you should tell them about it and say it looks good.
 All of these small bumps in the right direction will keep them coming back!

 What do you guys think of my three tips to keep your clients motivated?
+I found these tips extremely helpful especially for teaching multiple people at the same time!
 There are tons of other motivational tips that can be applied to personal training but I think these three help me the most.
 Speak up in the comment section so we can get a good discussion going on this topic.
 If you found this helpful it would be absolutely amazing if you shared socially on the left-hand side!
 And if you are not a personal trainer but would like to become one the first thing you should check out is my article on how to become a personal trainer!
 Have a good day!